Redavela/Redavela/README.md

-I'm Reda from France, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React.
-I also enjoy ui, ux, and design in general.
+I'm Reda from France, and I do content on Development.
+I love web development, and I have specialized in C# .NET.
+I have been working with this language for almost 2 years, and I learn something new every day!

 ## Skills
+* 💻 C#, .Net

-* ⚛️ REACT
+* ⚛️ REACT, VueJs
 * 💻 HTML, CSS, JS
 * 🖌️ FIGMA